 - Sippy cup to which child is already accustomed, or water bottle for older child

-- 72 hours worth of small, packaged, non-refrigerated food – applesauce, tuna and crackers, trail mix, dried fruit and nuts, fortified baby crackers and baby meals (lots of nutrition in small amounts of food)
+- 72 hours worth of small, packaged, non-refrigerated food items – applesauce, tuna and crackers, peanut butter and crackers, trail mix, dried fruit and nuts, fortified baby crackers and baby meals (lots of nutrition in small amounts of food)

 - Small hand-cranked flashlight